 Plinabulin in Neutropenia

-In Phase 2 study, Plinabulin reduced severe neutropenia induced by docetaxel from 33% to less than 5%, with a p-value of 0.0003.
-The Phase 2/3 neutropenia registration trial targets solid tumor patients who have been previously treated with docetaxel to prevent febrile neutropenia.
+In Phase 2 study (Study 101), Plinabulin reduced severe neutropenia induced by docetaxel from 33% to less than 5%, with a p-value of 0.0003.
+The Phase 2/3 neutropenia registration program (Study 105 and Study 106) targets solid tumor patients who have been previously treated with docetaxel to prevent febrile neutropenia.
 Thus, BeyondSpring believes that Plinabulin may enable more patients to continue on full dose chemotherapy for a longer period of time, reducing the incidence and severity of neutropenia, which would lead to fewer hospitalizations, improve quality of life, and potentially reduce the mortality rate associated with severe neutropenia.

-BeyondSpring also believes that Plinabulin holds numerous potential advantages over G-CSF for the treatment of chemotherapy-induced neutropenia, including acting additionally as an anti-cancer agent, dosing one hour after chemotherapy use and an enhanced safety profile, including a lower incidence of bone pain, which can be seen in up to 20% of G-CSF patients versus 4% among Plinabulin patients.
+BeyondSpring also believes that Plinabulin holds numerous potential advantages over G-CSF for the treatment of chemotherapy-induced neutropenia, including acting additionally as an anti-cancer agent, dosing 30 minutes after chemotherapy use and an enhanced safety profile, including a lower incidence of bone pain, which can be seen in up to 20% of G-CSF patients versus 4% among Plinabulin patients.